Unrecognized children’s camp. How Rinat Akhmetov owns travel business in Crimea in violation of the sanctions

 The companies of Rinat Akhmetov in Crimea are still listed as the owners of “Bereg” children’s health camp in Alushta.
 It is the second largest after the “Artek” international center.
 The camp is managed by OOO “DOL Bereg”.
 Since January 2015 this company is registered in Russian jurisdiction.
 “DOL Bereg”, despite the EU sanctions, is owned by the Ukrainian company “Esta Holding” and the Cypriot ESPV Limited.
 The founder of the Ukrainian “Esta Holding” is also ESPV Limited.
 The fact that the ultimate owner of the companies is Rinat Akhmetov is confirmed by the Ukrainian register of legal entities.

 Since 2016, OOO “Dol Bereg” has signed five government contracts with Russian-controlled entities – the Ministry of Education of Crimea and the Youth Welfare Department of Simferopol.
 The total amount of contracts is almost 120 million Russian rubles, which is $1.8 million at the current exchange rate.

-In an initial response to Real Time, the SCM press office called the “Bereg” camp “illegally expropriated”.
+In an initial response to Current Time, the SCM press office called the “Bereg” camp “illegally expropriated”.